Auwa

 Auwa is a village in the Marwar Junction tehsil of Pali district in Rajasthan, India.
 The village is situated 13 km from Marwar Junction railway station.

-Auwa has an ancient temple of Lord Shiva (Kameshwar Mahadev) on its outskirts, which is believed to have been constructed in the 11th century AD.

 History

 Dharna by Charans

 In 1586 AD (V.S.
 1643), on the 13th day of Shukla paksha of Chaitra month, following the death of the King Maldev Rathore of Jodhpur State, his eldest son Chandrasen Rathore became king.
 But Chandrasen's younger brother usurped him with the help of the Mughal emperor Akbar.
 Charans opposed him.
 For staging a dharna against the king they were going to Mewar; the Auwa Jagirdar Gopal Das Champawat supported them and suggested that they stage the dharna in his village.
 The Charans selected the land on the bank of the Sukri river, in front of Kajleshwar Mahadev Temple to stage their dharna.
 They started the dharna on the 13th and fasted until the full moon.
 From the third day they started taking their lives by performing Taaga (Dhaaga) and Teliya.
 The King's trusted Charan friend, Akha Barahath, and his trumpeter (nagarchi) Govind Ji Damami came there to stop them but Akhaji Barahath himself joined his Charan brethren and was killed with other Charans even though Govind Ji Damami sacrificed his life so as to prevent the Charans from killing themselves.